NaokiHori/SimpleInterpolator/README.rst

 ********

 This library interpolates a velocity field of wall-bounded flows to the other grid while keeping its original divergence.
-Both velocity fields are assumed to be defined on staggered grids.
+Both velocity fields are assumed to be defined on `staggered grids <https://naokihori.github.io/SimpleInterpolator/domain.html>`_, and non-uniform grid spacings are allowed in the wall-normal (:math:`x`) direction.

 This might be useful to create an initial velocity field which must be solenoidal (e.g., multi-phase simulations with a phase indicator) from a flow field obtained by a coarser grid.